Natooz/MidiTok/docs/midi_tokenizer.rst

      - ✅

 **¹** the tokenizer will add `Program` tokens before each `Pitch` / `NoteOn` token, and will treat all the tracks of a MIDI as a single sequence of tokens.
+**²** unimplemented, the tokenizer's vocabulary will contain the `Program` tokens, but it will not use it.

 Special tokens
 ------------------------